 It’s an amazingly satisfying posture to get into.
 Though it might not appear so at first glance, this pose opens your heart, stretches and elongates the spine and expands your chest to allow you to fill your lungs.

 Part of the challenge in this pose is the strength and balance you need in your legs to be able to create a really stable base.
 Can’t quite reach?
-Not a problem at Bolton Hot Yoga Studio! we will find a modification that is right for you, for example, by using yoga props or lowering to one knee.
+Not a problem!
+We’ll find a modification that is right for you, for example, by using yoga props or lowering to one knee.

 Before you know it, you will find yourself in Parivrtta Baddha Anjaneyasana which is the Sanskrit name for this lovely posture – hope you enjoy it as much as we do!
 (Anjaneya means praise or salutation)